TheerthalaAbhinaya/Multi-Agent-Systems/README.md

 **4. Run the Script or Notebook**

-  • Use Runtime > Run all in Colab to execute the entire notebook.
-  • Otherwise, Run the notebook cells in order from top to bottom.
+  a.
+Use Runtime -> Run all in Colab to execute the entire notebook.
+Otherwise, Run the notebook cells in order from top to bottom.
-  • Each cell represents a step in the multi-agent system (agent creation, task assignment, execution, etc.).
+  b.
+Each cell represents a step in the multi-agent system (agent creation, task assignment, execution, etc.).
-  • Follow the cell sequence to generate outputs.
+  c.
+Follow the cell sequence to generate outputs.
-  • You will see outputs from each agent under their respective tasks.
+  d.
+You will see outputs from each agent under their respective tasks.